ANXIETY DISORDER AND DISABILITY BENEFITS

 DO YOU HAVE THE SYMPTOMS OF ANXIETY DISORDER?

-Are you struggling with Generalized Anxiety Disorder?
+Are you struggling with Generalized Anxiety?
 Do you suffer from panic attacks?
 When you leave the house, do you break out into a cold sweat, panic, and have to come home?
-These are some of the problems with Anxiety Disorder.
+These are some of the problems with anxiety.
 It can impair your ability to function in many environments.

-People who suffer from Anxiety have an excessive amount of panic.
-It makes them unable to function in the workplace and stops them from leaving home.
-Social anxiety can interfere with your ability to perform your job duties.
-If your anxiety stops you from working, you could have a disabling impairment.
-You should seek treatment and file a disability claim.
+People who suffer from anxiety have extreme panic.
+It makes them unable to function at work and stops them from leaving home.
+Social anxiety can also interfere with your ability to perform your job duties.
+If your anxiety stops you from working, you could receive benefits.
+You should seek treatment and file a SSD claim.

-For example, you could get treatment from a counselor or a psychologist.
-You can also see a nurse practitioner or psychiatrist.
-Both types of providers can prescribe medication.
+For example, you could get treatment from a counselor.
+You can also see a nurse or doctor.
+They can give you medication.
 If you can’t afford private therapy, then there is group therapy.
 Finally, if you cannot afford therapy, then we have a list of free and low cost health clinics on our website.
 Choose your state and call the free clinic for mental help:

 - CALIFORNIA FREE AND LOW COST CLINICS